-Team Proven expertise in developing stand-alone or modular modeling tools along with software integration for lifecycle assessment, technoeconomic analysis, and Requirements circularity assessment.
-Expertise in battery technologies and EV markets including manufacturing, supply chains, and value drivers is highly desirable.
-Code The software must be able to model battery cells and packs and feature: Requirements Library of common materials, components, and manufacturing methods with Requirements reasonable default values for all parameters.
-Ability to create or incorporate life-cycle assessment representations of SOA recycling technologies and processes for energy intensity, GHG emissions, and economic value of recycled materials. • Ability to analyze different proposed or newly developed battery cell or pack designs and manufacturing methods. • Ability to estimate all metrics indicated in Tables 1, 2, and 3 at scale including the overall energy delivered (in kWh/kg), GHG emitted (in kg CO 2 /kWh), and cost per unit of energy storage capacity (in \$/kWh) over the useful life of battery cells and packs. • Ability to predict overall material consumed, energy delivered, energy cost, and GHG emissions emitted over the entire cell or pack lifetimes. • Extensibility: users should be able to build custom component modules that will interface with the larger model.
+roven expertise in developing stand-alone or modular modeling tools along with oftware integration for lifecycle assessment, technoeconomic analysis, and rcularity assessment.
+Expertise in battery technologies and EV markets including anufacturing, supply chains, and value drivers is highly desirable.
+The software must be able to model battery cells and packs and feature: Library of common materials, components, and manufacturing methods with reasonable default values for all parameters.
+Ability to create or incorporate life-cycle assessment representations of SOA recycling technologies and processes for energy intensity, GHG emissions, and economic value of recycled materials.
+Ability to analyze different proposed or newly developed battery cell or pack designs and manufacturing methods.
+Ability to estimate all metrics indicated in Tables 1, 2, and 3 at scale including the overall energy delivered (in kWh/kg), GHG emitted (in kg CO 2 /kWh), and cost per unit of energy storage capacity (in \$/kWh) over the useful life of battery cells and packs.
+Library of common materials, components, and manufacturing methods with reasonable default values for all parameters.
+Ability to create or incorporate life-cycle assessment representations of SOA recycling technologies and processes for energy intensity, GHG emissions, and economic value of recycled materials.
+Ability to analyze different proposed or newly developed battery cell or pack designs and manufacturing methods.
+Ability to estimate all metrics indicated in Tables 1, 2, and 3 at scale including the overall energy delivered (in kWh/kg), GHG emitted (in kg CO 2 /kWh), and cost per unit of energy storage capacity (in \$/kWh) over the useful life of battery cells Ability to predict overall material consumed, energy delivered, energy cost, and GHG emissions emitted over the entire cell or pack lifetimes.
+Extensibility: users should be able to build custom component modules that will interface with the larger model.
 Well-documented application programming interface.
-Release Schedule • The analysis tool will be made available to the performers of Technical Categories A, B, and C every six months as stand-alone code or as a modular add-on to common readily available additional software that must be generally available to any users of the model (e.g., Excel).
+The analysis tool will be made available to the performers of Technical Categories A, B, and C every six months as stand-alone code or as a modular add-on to common readily available additional software that must be generally available to any users of the model (e.g., Excel).
 If as part of their long-term Plan to provide for the long-term availability of the tool after the completion of the project, the Category D awardee intends ultimately to commercially distribute tools through a restrictive or open source licensing scheme, the Category D awardee may require the Category A, B and C awardees to execute a license consistent with their Plan, that may limit their use of the tool for the duration of the program.
-Such license will require prior approval by ARPA-E which will be done prior to making the award to a Category D awardee. • The first released version at six months will have basic functionality of energy, GHG emissions, and cost analysis modeling capability.
+Such license will require prior approval by ARPA-E which will be done prior to making the award to a Category D awardee.
+The first released version at six months will have basic functionality of energy, GHG emissions, and cost analysis modeling capability.
 It is anticipated that subsequent versions will have increased fidelity and capability updates in each of these areas based on further development and community input.
-Support Team(s) will support a call with all performers of Technical Categories A, B, Support and C and collect input on how to further increase the functionality of the software every quarter. • Team(s) will provide user documentation to performers of Technical Categories A, B, and C with each software update and provide consulting on an as-needed basis.
+Team(s) will support a call with all performers of Technical Categories A, B, and C and collect input on how to further increase the functionality of the software every quarter.
+Team(s) will provide user documentation to performers of Technical Categories A, B, and C with each software update and provide consulting on A O E i M T O a a t P t a o t o T e a o o T a s T